 - Open a “My Computer” window and in the left panel, click on SkyDrive.

-- Now right click on Libraries (situated usually under SkyDrive) and then go for Properties.
+- Now right-click on Libraries (usually situated under SkyDrive) and then go for Properties.

 - In this menu, tap on “Include a folder” and then choose the main SkyDrive director.

 - Under Library Locations, select the path which includes the SkyDrive folder and then click on “Set save location.”
 Also, make sure that the “Show in navigation pane” option is checked.

 - Repeat the procedure for each of the four folders created above.

 How to move the desktop on the cloud